Wall Street ends slightly up but slumps for the week

 Volatility has spiked since May 22 when Bernanke first hinted that the Fed may begin to rein in its stimulus measures.
 Analysts cited the quarterly expiration and settlement of June equity options and futures contracts on Friday as another source of volatility and higher volume.

-The CBOE Volatility Index, a gauge of anxiety on Wall Street, fell 8 percent to 18.86.
+The CBOE Volatility Index .VIX, a gauge of anxiety on Wall Street, fell 8 percent to 18.86.
 On Thursday, it jumped 23 percent and closed above 20 for the first time this year.

 For the week, the Dow fell 1.8 percent, the S&P was down percent 2.1 percent, and the Nasdaq lost 1.9 percent.
 It was the biggest weekly decline for all three since April and also the fourth week of losses out of the past five.